-No multi-celled organism can live in the Dead Sea, but at Ein Fashcha, a series of springs on the northern shore, there are a variety of fish and shell-fish which, having got as far as Ein Fashcha, became trapped by the barrier created by the ever-increasing concentration of salt in the waters of the lake.
+Still, at Ein Fashcha, which is a series of springs on the northern shore, there are a variety of fish and shell-fish.
+These reached as far as Ein Fashcha and then became trapped by the barrier created by the ever-increasing concentration of salt in the waters of the Dead Sea.

 Here, just where a tributary enters the sea, one can find these fresh water creatures fighting, often unsuccessfully, the battle against the bitter end.
 This end comes once they are washed, with the stream, into the salty water of the Dead Sea.

 The Challenge of Life in the Desert

 Desert life poses two problems: excessive heat and insufficient water.
 The birds and wildlife in such regions overcome these in several ways:

 Some rodents, as well as carnivores, have developed a form of adaptation by making do with the liquid contained in their solid food.